mateoclarke/lmda/src/songs/9-mckalla.md

   - songs
 ---

-McKalla Oh-La- La
+McKalla Oh-La- La <br>

-All of my heart is at
+All of my heart is at... <br>

-McKalla Oh-La- La
+McKalla Oh-La- La <br>

-Please take me home to
+Please take me home to... <br>

-McKalla Oh-La- La
+McKalla Oh-La- La <br>

-All of my friends are at McKalla
+All of my friends are at McKalla. <br>

-There’s something bout McKalla
+There’s something bout McKalla!